mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 About template builds:

-* We use Nunjucks to compile our templates into `src/templates.js`
+* We use Nunjucks to compile all our templates into `src/templates.js`
 * We have Node modules that monkeypatch the official Nunjucks compiler to perform various (non-upstream compatible) optimizations to reduce the size of our templates bundle